scientific-python/cookie/docs/pages/tutorials/packaging.md

 │       └── refraction.py
 ```

-## Install and use your package.
+## Install and use your package

-Now that your package has the necessary elements, you can install it into your virtual environment (which should already be active).
-From the top level of your project’s directory, enter
+Now that your package has the necessary elements, you can install it into your
+virtual environment (which should already be active).
+From the top level of
+your project’s directory, enter

 ```
 pip install -e .